bdelangh/sap-ai-sql-lang/README.md

 > Finished chain.

 ```
-Note that langchain itself read out the data dictionary.
+Note that langchain itself reads out the data dictionary.
 You can also nicely follow the thought chain Langchain is going through to find the answer.